 Ben Olsen, D.C.
-United’s now-former coach, finds himself with something new: Free time
+United’s former coach, finds himself with something new: Free time

 That’s because Olsen, 43, has been a fixture on the field or sideline for 22 of United’s 24 seasons.

 Although he was fired, Olsen is expected to remain employed.
 A clause in his contract, which expires in December 2021, affords him a front-office position at a lower salary.
 The job title hasn’t been defined yet.
 Talks will resume soon.
-Meantime, Olsen welcomes the pause.
+Meanwhile, Olsen welcomes the pause.

 “I have to find the balance of stepping away a little bit and decompressing after what was an intense 10 years,” he said.
 “But you know me: The wheels are turning.
 I am not one to go sit on a beach for a month and fish.
 My brain doesn’t work that way.”